Swiss Guards: In France

-Two different units of Swiss mercenaries performed guard duties for the Kings of France: the Hundred Swiss (Cent Suisses) served in the Palace essentially as bodyguards and ceremonial troops, and the Swiss Guards (Gardes Suisses), who guarded entrances and outer perimeter.
+Two different units of Swiss mercenaries performed guard duties for the Kings of France: the Hundred Swiss (Cent Suisses) served in the Palace as bodyguards and ceremonial troops, and the Swiss Guards (Gardes Suisses), who guarded entrances and outer perimeter.
 In addition, the Gardes Suisses served in the field as a fighting regiment in times of war.

 Hundred Swiss (Cent Suisses)

 The Hundred Swiss were created in 1480 when Louis XI retained a Swiss company for his personal guard.
 By 1496 they comprised one hundred guardsmen and about twenty-seven officers and sergeants.
 Their main role was to protect the King in the palace as the garde du dedans du Louvre (the Louvre indoor guard), but in the earlier part of their history they also accompanied the King to war.
-In the Battle of Pavia (1525) the Hundred Swiss of Francis I of France were slain before Francis was captured by the Spanish.
+In the Battle of Pavia (1525) the Hundred Swiss of Francis I were slain before Francis was captured by the Spanish.
 The Hundred Swiss shared indoor guard duties with the King's Bodyguards (Garde du Corps), who were French.

 The Hundred Swiss were armed with halberds, the blade of which carried the Royal arms in gold, as well as gold-hilted swords.
-Their ceremonial dress until 1789 comprised an elaborate 16th century Swiss costume covered with braid and livery lace.
+Their ceremonial dress until 1789 comprised an elaborate 16th-century Swiss costume covered with braid and livery lace.
+A surviving example is on display in the Musée de l'Armée in Paris.
 A less ornate dark blue and red uniform with bearskin headdress was worn for ordinary duties.